 All faculty and staff are encouraged to have an ID Card.
-Forms may be obtained from HR.
+Forms may be obtained from Jessica Coon in

+LSC 1147.
 The ID card allows faculty and staff to park on campus, access library services, use the recreation facilities, and gain building and classroom access.